– WELCOME TO –

 Dupain’s photographic work covered two broad areas, commercial assignments through his Max Dupain & Associates studio, and his personal photography conducted in his spare time.
 It is the latter body of work that he bequeathed to his longtime studio manager, Jill White, of which a small fraction of the 28,000 negatives are available here.

-All the images in the folowing galleries, except the Vintage and Exhibition galleries, are available as fine art prints although a very limited range are also available as hand printed Limited Edition prints as well as prints made by Max Dupain.
+All the images in the following galleries, except the Vintage and Exhibition galleries, are available as fine art prints although a very limited range are also available as hand printed Limited Edition prints as well as prints made by Max Dupain.
 If you are after a Dupain image (not a commercial image) and it is not in the following galleries, we can access the archive to search for it.
 Enjoy the galleries!